matushalak/dluva/assignment2/part2/README.md

 # Assignment 2, Part 2: Micro-GPT

 This folder contains the template code for implementing your own GPT2 model.
-This corresponds to Question .. to .. in the assignment.
 We will train the model to predict next characters.
 The code is structured in the following way:

 * `dataset.py`: Contains the implementation of the character-level text dataset and tokenizer.
 It includes:
   - `CharTokenizer`: A class that handles conversion between characters and indices, with methods for encoding text to indices and decoding indices back to text.